 - The review and revise process should be hugely reduced, saving time, money, and stress!

-Benefits of small business marketing guidelines for the agency
+Benefits of small business marketing strategy guidelines for the agency

 The advantages to the client above also work to the benefit of the agency.
 Nothing says “repeat business” quicker than a happy client, and marketing guidelines do help to maintain a good relationship with the client, inform clear communication paths, and ultimately, a better marketing outcome.